akjems/aaltm-react-static/README.md

 The website is automatically with pushes to the main branch.
 To build locally use
 >npm run build

 >npm run start

 ## Technical ToDos

-* Danish letters not supported online.
-Find other font
+* Danish letters not supported.
+* Translate site to Danish
+* Style the Headings
+* Put table in TM colors
+* Add a footer

 ## SEO work